 We adhere to some common sense rules, to make flying at our field enjoyable and safe.
-The general public is always welcome – we have lots of seating as well as a small stadium to watch our many pilots and their aircraft.
+The general public is always welcome – we have lots of seating as well as bleachers to watch our many pilots and their aircraft.

 - When we have competitive or 4H events, the airfield is closed for that event.
 You will be given ample warning on when this happens.
 These events happen only a few times a year.

 - When starting or running up an engine, be conscious of the prop blast.
 Always be aware of where loose items and exhaust residue is being directed.
 Dust, grass clippings and oil can quickly coat other individuals and/or their equipment.

 - Dogs and other pets are best left at home.
 Approximately 65% of the respondents to a message board poll agreed that a flying field is not a good place for a dog.
 If you must insist on bringing a well behaved pet to the field, keep it leashed at all times.
 Always clean up any mess left by them and dispose of it appropriately.